-Hambrick and Finkelstein's (1987, p.
+Hambrick and Finkelstein (1987, p.
 371) propose that discretion, defined as "latitude of managerial action" is the integrating concept that bridges both population ecology and strategic choice perspectives.
-The addition of a theory of managerial discretion expands the remit of upper echelon theory beyond the confines of strategic choice (Child, 1972) and action determinism (Whittington, 1988).
+The addition of a theory of managerial discretion expands the remit of upper echelons theory beyond the confines of strategic choice (Child, 1972) and action determinism (Whittington, 1988).
 It embraces a wider framework that seeks to explain why some managers have more discretion or latitude of action than others, and why managers have more discretion at some times than others.
-This is a more complete model describing how the nature of the organisation, the environment and the leader, through a process of interplay, influence and strategic decisions ultimately affect firm performance.
+This is a more complete model describing how the nature of the organization, the environment and the leader, through a process of interplay, influence and strategic decisions ultimately affect firm performance.

 The greater utility of this model also brings with it additional complexity for the researcher.
 Hannan and Freeman (1977, p.
 933) used the analogy of bioecology levels of analysis (individual, population and community) and warn that the choice of unit "involves subtle issues and has far reaching consequences for research activity".
-They identify at least five levels that face the organisation researcher:
+They identify at least five levels that face the organization researcher including member, subunits, individual organization, populations of organizations, and communities (populations of populations of organizations).

-- 1. member,

-- 2. subunits,

-- 3. individual organisation,

-- 4. populations of organisations,

-- 5. communities (populations of populations of organisations).

-Recognising and identifying these levels is an important part of discretion research and Hambrick and Finkelstein's (1987) discretion model engages three levels, namely individual, organisation, and task environment.
-These difficulties do not mean that this type of multi-level research is not possible, as its careful application can lead to interesting and potentially more insightful results (Thomas et al., 1994), but such applications are both rare and complex.
+Recognizing and identifying these levels is an important part of discretion research and Hambrick and Finkelstein's (1987) discretion model engages three levels, namely individual, organization, and task environment.
+The difficulties that arise from this approach do not mean that this type of multi-level research is not possible, as its careful application can lead to interesting and potentially more insightful results (Thomas, Shankster and Mathieu, 1994), but such applications are both rare and complex.

 The development of the discretion framework also provided researchers with other obstacles.
 Hambrick and Finkelstein (1987, p.
 400) noted that "the direct measurement of discretion will be extremely difficult".

 Today the issue of measurement remains as one of the most contentious issues in the strategic leadership area.
-Significant disagreement exists about what to measure (Boal and Hooijberg, 2001; Daniels and Johnson, 2002; Hodgkinson, 2002), and the meaning and validity of the measures (Markóczy, 1997; Priem et al., 1999).
+Significant disagreement exists about what to measure (Boal and Hooijberg, 2001; Daniels and

+Johnson, 2002; Hodgkinson, 2002), and the meaning and validity of the measures (Markóczy, 1997; Priem et al., 1999).

 There are many different dimensions that can and should be considered as we explore the black-box.
 One such dimension is discretion.
-Discretion as it stands in the literature provides an important explanation of the interplay of situational and managerial characteristics, yet research has almost exclusively focussed on situational discretion.
-This paper develops and expands the concept of managerial discretion to include, perceived, enacted and actual discretion.
+Discretion as it stands in the literature provides an important explanation of the interplay of situational and managerial characteristics, yet research has almost exclusively focused on situational discretion.
+This paper develops and expands the concept of managerial discretion to include, perceived, enacted, and actual discretion.